Ian-Cardona/dev-dashboard/README.md

 # Dev Dashboard

-A specialized dashboard for core development tasks and notifications that consolidates information from various services (e.g., GitHub) and in-file TODOs into a single interface.
+An opinionated dashboard for core development tasks and notifications that consolidates information from various services (e.g., GitHub) and in-file TODOs into a single interface.
 Instead of switching between multiple browser tabs, you can quickly check GitHub deployment status, notifications, and review code TODO lists from one place:

 - **GitHub Integration:** View notifications and monitor workflow runs per repository
 - **TODO Sync:** Scan, organize, and tag `// TODO:` comments from your VS Code workspace across all projects to the web app